Psiphon-Inc/psiphon-windows/src/webui/README.md

 Messages are passed from C (backend) to JavaScript (frontend) via called to exposed JS functions, such as `HtmlCtrlInterface_SetState` and `HtmlCtrlInterface_AddNotice`.

+## Building

+`grunt`

+(Add more instruction.)

 ## i18n

+Running `grunt` will process available languages and generate fake (development) translation files.

-To generate fake translation files from the English `messages.json`:
+The fake translation files can also be generated manually:

 ```
 $ cd utils